petstoreAPIs/PetStore-API-Documentation/README.md

 #### GET /pet/findByTags

 The `GET /pet/findByTags` helps users to find pets using multiple tags with comma separated strings.
-Effective 17th April 2023, the GET /pet/findByTags endpoint is deprecated, and will no longer be available for use.
+Effective 17th April 2023, the `GET /pet/findByTags` endpoint is deprecated, and will no longer be available for use.
 To find pets, you must migrate to using `GET /pet/{petId}` or (`GET /pet/findByStatus`).
 You can no longer use multiple strings to find a specific pet.

 **Warning!**

-`Continuing to use GET /pet/findByTags will break your code from 17th April 17 2023.`
+`Continuing to use GET /pet/findByTags will break your code from 17th April 2023.`